nicoespeon/abracadabra/README.md

 > 💡 Available as Quick Fix (`Alt ↵`)

-Useful when you need to add code in the body of a if or else statement.
+Useful when you need to add code in the body of an `if` or `else` statement.

 ![][demo-add-braces-to-if-statement]